Desk fixes

 The instinctive fix is to just stand up and shake it out, which works for about four minutes and then you’re back at the desk doing the same thing again.
 The next instinct is usually adjusting the chair height — raise it, lower it, hope for the best — and this is where I see people get stuck, because chair height is a two-variable problem.
 Raise the seat so your knees clear the edge better, and now your feet are further from the floor than ever.
 Lower it so your feet reach, and the seat edge digs into the back of your thigh even more directly.
 You can spend a full afternoon adjusting one dial trying to solve a problem that actually needs a second point of support entirely.

 I ran a library reference desk for ten years before any of this, and the number-one thing that job teaches you is that people usually ask for the wrong fix first, not because they’re wrong to want relief, but because the actual mechanism isn’t obvious until someone explains it.
 Nobody comes to a desk asking “how do I stop compressing the popliteal area behind my knee” — they ask how to make their chair more comfortable, which sends them chasing the wrong dial.
+My whole job back then, and honestly my whole job now, was translating the question someone actually has into the question that gets them an answer that works.
+The desk changed.
+The translating didn’t.

 What reviewers say actually resolves it